 You can access Oracle Cloud Infrastructure using the Console (a browser-based interface) or the REST API.
 Instructions for the Console and API are included in topics throughout this guide.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

 To access the Console, you must use a supported browser.
 To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
-You will be prompted to enter your cloud tenant, your user name, and your password.
+You are prompted to enter your cloud tenant, your user name, and your password.

 For general information about using the API, see REST APIs.

 You can monitor the health, capacity, and performance of your Oracle Cloud Infrastructure resources by using metrics, alarms, and notifications.
-For more information, see Monitoring Overview and Notifications Overview.
+For more information, see Monitoring and Notifications.